kpcyrd/sloppy-rfc4880/README.md

 Pure rust parser for RFC-4880 (OpenPGP Message Format).
-The codebase is heavily based on the [openpgp] crate, but all crypto code has been removed to keep the number of dependencies low for project that only need to decode the binary packet format.
+The codebase is heavily based on the [openpgp] crate, but all crypto code has been removed to keep the number of dependencies low for projects that only need to decode the binary packet format.

 [openpgp]: https://crates.io/crates/openpgp